John Symes (politician, born 1573): Political and civic career

+He supported the king in the English Civil War and was appointed Lord Lieutenant the following year.

-Symes supported King Charles I during the English Civil War.
-In 1643, he was appointed Commissioner for Rebels' Estates, managing the confiscated properties of Parliamentarian supporters.
-This loyalty to the Crown came at a cost, as Symes faced financial penalties and was forced to take refuge in Gloucestershire during the Cromwellian period.
+In 1643, Symes was appointed Commissioner for Rebels' Estates, managing confiscated Parliamentarian property.
+He was subsequently fined and took refuge in Gloucestershire during the Cromwellian period.

 Later life and death

-Following the English Civil War and the Restoration of the monarchy in 1660, Symes regained his estates but, due to declining health, spent his final years in Frampton Cotterell, Gloucestershire.
-He died on 29 October 1661 at the age of 88 and was buried at St. Peter's Church in Frampton Cotterell.
-His epitaph lauds him as a man of "wisdom, justice, integrity, and sobriety", virtues he displayed throughout his life.
+Following the English Civil War and the restoration of the monarchy in 1660, Symes regained his estates and spent his final years in Frampton Cotterell, Gloucestershire, where he died on 29 October 1661 at the age of 88.
+He was buried at St. Peter's Church, where his epitaph describes him as a man of "wisdom, justice, integrity, and sobriety".